commanded/commanded/README.md

 ### Command dispatch and routing

-Create a router to handle registration of each command to its associated handler.
-Configure each command, mapping it to its handler and aggregate root.
+You create a router to handle registration of each command to its associated handler.
+Configure each command by mapping it to a handler and aggregate root.

 ```elixir
 defmodule BankRouter do